 This fact would explain the higher level of NH3 detected during biomass and municipal solid waste gasification.

-In addition, other authors hypothesize that NH3 formation takes place mainly in thermal cracking reactions of coal, and would be favoured at low temperature, low heating rates, and large particle sizes.
+In addition, other authors hypothesize that NH3 formation takes place mainly in thermal cracking reactions of coal, and would be favoured at low temperatures, low heating rates, and large particle sizes.
 This argument explains the decrease in NH3 formation concerning temperature in the present study.

 On the other hand, these studies also describe the evolution of the nitrogen present in the fuel concerning the increase in temperature, showing a significant increase in the conversion to HCN.